-Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
-Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
+Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The Fund measures and recognises the following financial instruments at fair value on a recurring basis:
+The Fund measures and recognised the following financial instruments at fair value on a recurring basis:

-- Interest rate swap and interest rate collar contracts derivative financial instruments measured at fair value under the Level 2 method; - Fair value of investments at fair value through profit or loss Level 2 assets held by the Fund include unlisted equity securities in Cromwell managed investment schemes.
+- Interest rate derivative contracts- derivative financial instruments measured at fair value under the Level 2 method; - Fair value of investments at fair value through profit or loss Level 2 assets held by the Fund include unlisted equity securities in Cromwell managed investment schemes.